 Welcome to Chi Town, The Windy City, and the Paris on the Prairie.
 That's right, today, we are discussing Chicago, Illinois' largest city and the third largest city in the U.S.

 Situated on Lake Michigan, Chicago is known for its skyscrapers, museums, and deep dish pizza.

-I've only been once when I traveled with some friends after high school in 2007 to stay at my one friend's sister's place.
+I've been twice now.
+Once when I traveled with some friends after high school in 2007 to stay at my one friend's sister's place.
 We packed a lot in in a little bit of time, and I must say this is a place to go back to.

 My husband and I were supposed to go back for our 5th anniversary to see the Cubs, Whitesox, and Brewers all play, but COVID ruined that.
 Fingers crossed for next year.

 *Update* James and I were able to go to Chicago in July 2021 to visit all the baseball stadiums.

 2nd Time Itinerary